jtimberman/sbuild/README.md

 Attributes
 ==========

-All attributes are under the node[:sbuild] space.
+All attributes are under the node['sbuild'] space.

 * mailto - address to send mail about sbuilds, default 'root'.
 * key_id - sets the PGP key ID to use, default "".